Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

 for $P,Q \in \mathcal{P}^{f}(\Omega)$, $m,n \in \mathbb{N}$, and $t_{i} \in P$ , $s_{j} \in Q$, $(\mathcal{P}^{f}(\Omega) \times \mathcal{F}^{\mathcal{P}}(\Omega), \leq)$ becomes a (downwards) directed set (see \cite{szazdefiningnets}).

 Then, putting:

-and considering the net formed by the identity, we get that the resulting Net Riemann integral is a refinement net limit (with respect to an abstract Bocutto-Candeloro convergence structrure) of finite sums based on the whole covering $P = \sigma \in \Gamma$.
+and considering the net formed by the identity, we get that the resulting Net Riemann integral is a refinement net limit (with respect to the net convergence structure of $Z$) of finite sums based on the whole covering $P = \sigma \in \Gamma$.
 This is a generalization (as we consider coverings, not partitions) of the S-integral of Kolmogorov \cite{kolmogorovuntersuchungen}. \end{example}

 A non-finite partition version of the following example is given next: